 - Make a well in the middle of the dry ingredients, pour in the milk mixture and mix everything well to a smooth consistency.

-Decrese the oven temperature to 200 degrees Celsius and bake for 20 minutes until golden and firm to touch.
+- Decrease the oven temperature to 200 degrees Celsius (390 Fahrenheit) and bake for 20 minutes until golden and firm to touch.

 - Click on the US Customary link to see the measurements displayed in cups and ounces.